 - When removing the hooks, gently stretch the strip down until it comes off.
 Never pull away from the wall!

-To attach your balloon garland to the hooks, use fishing line, ribbon or twine.
-My personal preference is fishing line
+To attach your balloon garland to the hooks, use fishing line, ribbon or color matching uninflated 260q balloons.
+Fishing line

 If you created the garland with the help of a balloon decorating strip